 This metric shows you where the people you hire are finding your role(s).
 You can also apply this formula to understand where all of your candidates are coming from and the impact across stages.

 How to calculate Source of Hire (SoH)?

-You can calculate Source of Hire as a percentage of hires from a channel/ source e.g. job board, referral, careers page.
-In this case, you would use the following formula:
+To calculate Source of Hire as a percentage of hires from a channel/ source e.g. job board, referral, careers page, you would use the following formula:

 You can also track total number of hires, applicants, or interviewees per source.

-Source of Hire data provides insights on where you can reduce costs, how to allocate your marketing and advertising budget, and which recruiting programs and tools to invest in.
+Source of Hire data can provide insights on where you can reduce costs, how to best allocate your advertising budgets, how effective your hiring team is, and which recruiting platforms or agencies to invest in.

 Sometimes Source of Hire may introduce bias into the selection process.
-To avoid that, consider tracking source of hire for every hiring stage.
-For example, if you’ve hired a few good employees through a particular external recruiter, you may always turn to them, in which case SoH will be influenced in favour of that recruiter, but your company may be missing out on talent from other sources.
-Also, it’s always useful to pair SoH with other metrics, such as time to fill to be able to take better decisions.
+To avoid that, consider tracking Source of Hire for every hiring stage.
+For example, if you’ve hired a few good employees through a particular external recruiter, you may always turn to them, in which case your Source of Hire metric will be influenced in favor of that recruiter, but your company may be missing out on talent from other sources.
+Also, it’s always useful to pair Source of Hire with other metrics, such as Time to Fill to be able to make better decisions.